lnangong/hash_map/README.md

 STL hash_map: hash with chaining
 ===============================

-Author:Long(Ryan) Nangong

-Created on July 15, 2014
+Copyright (c) 2014, Long(Ryan) Nangong.
+All right reserved.

 Email: lnangong@hawk.iit.edu
+Created on: July 15, 2014

 *This is unordered hash map, which has constant insert, delete, search time, and suppport forward/backward iteration.